Donaldson-Thomas Invariants of 2-Dimensional sheaves inside threefolds and modular forms

 We use Lemma \ref{lem:rel=abs} to relate the DT invariants of $X$ to $X_t$.
-To achieve this we use the degeneration of $X_t$ obtained by degenerating its base $\tC$ to two copies of $C$ by attaching two copies of $X$ along the generic fibers $S_1,\dots,S_{k'}$.
-The degeneration formula \eqref{degfor} then implies that where the Hilbert polynomial $P_t$ as in Proposition \ref{prop:transition formula} is computed with respect to the polarization $L_t$, and $P$ is computed with respect to the polarization $L$.
-This together with Lemma \ref{lem:rel=abs} and Proposition \ref{prop:transition formula} proves \begin{thm} Suppose that $P\in \Q[m]$ is a degree 2 polynomial with the leading coefficient equal to $FL^2/2$.
-Then $DT(X; P)=1/2DT(\tX;\tP=P)$. \end{thm}
+To achieve this, we use the good degeneration of $X_t$ obtained by degenerating its base $\tC$ to two copies of $C$ followed by attaching two copies of $X$ along the generic fibers $S_1,\dots,S_{k'}$.
+The degeneration formula \eqref{degform} then implies that This together with Lemma \ref{lem:rel=abs} and Proposition \ref{prop:transition formula} proves \begin{thm} Suppose that $P\in \Q[m]$ is a degree 2 polynomial with the leading coefficient equal to $FL^2/2$.
+Then $DT_{L}(X, P)=DT_{L_t}(\tX,P)/2$. \end{thm}